Many people are disappointed with President Obama. This is a good example of how easily our expectations sow the seeds of our disappointments in life.

-Maturity, as I see it, is simply how gracefully I can accept a reality that doesn’t match my expectations.
-Children get their hopes up for this or that, and when life goes the other way they crash – lack of maturity(1).
-This is what we expect from children.
-But adults?
-This shows how little difference there is between children and adults – we’re just big children struggling to be adults.
+Mature character boils down to how gracefully we can accept a reality that doesn’t match our expectations.
+Children get their hopes up for one outcome, and when life goes another way, they whine about it.
+This is what we expect from children, but adults?
+This shows how little difference there is between children and adults.
+In truth, we’re all just large children struggling to be adults.
 Frankly, it takes much longer than a lifetime to reach true adulthood.

-When the ship hits an iceberg, change is sudden.
+Speaking of glacial, when the ship hits an iceberg, change is sudden.
 The ship sinks.
-I suppose revolutions are the parallel in society.
-When the ‘horde’ changes course, the state must follow.
-The events of the last few years sure look like the ‘great ship of state’ has hit an iceberg.
+I suppose the parallel to this in society is revolution.
+When the horde changes course, the state must follow.
+The events of the last few years sure look like the great ship of state has hit an iceberg.
 Revolution is in the air.
-Obama promised a civilized revolution… ‘change we can believe in”.
-Now the Tea Party promises a more radical revolutions… ‘throw the bums out’.
-Then of course there is the economic revolution that hit a few years ago.
-All this looks to me like natural and inevitable consequence of the modern ‘get it now; pay for it later’ approach of life.
-The ‘horde’ has come to its dead end and is desperate for a course correction.
+Obama promised a civilized revolution… “Change we can believe in”.
+Now the Tea Party promises a more radical revolution… “Throw the bums out”.
+Then of course, there is the economic revolution that hit a few years ago.
+All this comes across as the natural and inevitable consequence of the contemporary “Get it now; pay for it later” approach to life.
+The horde has reached a dead end and desperately needs a course correction.

-This ‘get it now; pay for it later’ approach to life flies in the face of nature’s most basic tenants: living things work and earn their for what they get.
+The “Get it now; pay for it later” approach to life flouts Nature’s most basic tenet… Living things work and earn their way for what they get.
 Struggle followed by reward.
-Modern civilization has managed to ‘outwit’ natural law with its ‘get first; pay later” innovation.
+Modern civilization manages to outwit natural law with its “Get first; pay later” innovation.
 Nature rules in the end as chapter 16 suggests, Woe to him who willfully innovates, while ignorant of the constant.
-So as we see, nature rules in the end.
-Consequences come due – unpleasant, unexpected, unwanted, yet as predictable as night and day to those who maintain a proper sense of awe.
-Otherwise, as chapter 72 notes, When the people lack a proper sense of awe, then some awful visitation is in store.
+Payment—unpleasant and unexpected—always comes due.
+It’s as predictable as night and day to anyone who has a proper sense of awe.
+Otherwise, as chapter 72 notes, When the people lack a proper sense of awe, then some awful visitation will descend upon them.